ijtejedor/Maven-Mule-REST-Plugin/README.md

 # Calling the plugin #

-There is only one goal, deploy.
+There is only <s>one</s> two goals, deploy and upload.
 To call the plugin, do the following

 	mule-mmc-rest-plugin:deploy